- Search The Registry

 *José María Morales was born on this date in 1818.
 He was an Afro Argentine tinsmith legislator and soldier.

 In 1843, he joined the Argentina Legion in the defense of Montevideo.
-He fought in the general breakout to Las Tres Cruces, El Buceo, El Cerro, and in other actions.
+He fought in the general breakout to Las Tres Cruces, El Buceo, El Cerro, and other actions.
 Upon dissolution of the Legion, he left for the province of Corrientes.
 He remained there until 1850.
 He stuck to the 'Pronouncement of Urquiza' and fought in the battle of Caseros.
 Back in his home city, he participated in the revolution of September 11, 1852, fighting against the national authorities in the battalion commanded by Colonel Domingo Sosa.

 During the siege of Buenos Aires by Hilario Lagos, he was seriously wounded and transferred to the Invalid Corps with the rank of sergeant major.
-Upon resumption of the war between the Confederation and the State of Argentina, Buenos Aires, he fought in the Battle of Cepeda (1859) leading a bayonet charge.
+Upon resumption of the war between the Confederation and the State of Argentina, Buenos Aires, he fought in the Battle of Cepeda (1859), leading a bayonet charge.
 Upon returning to Buenos Aires, he was at the naval action of San Nicolas de los Arroyos (1859).
-He fought in the Battle of Pavón (1861) that eventually ended the conflict.
+He fought in the Battle of Pavón (1861) which eventually ended the conflict.
 Between campaigns, he worked as a tinsmith to support his family.
 When the war with Paraguay started in 1865 under the command of the 2nd Battalion of Regiment No. 3, Morales fought in the battles of Yatay, Uruguayan, Paso de la Patria, Itapiru, and Bellaco Estero.

 Contrary to the opinion of Dr. Lastra, Morales said the Senate could not make the promotion and that the sacrifices made did not deserve the reward.
 Between January 1891 and August 1893, he administered the national penitentiary.
 He died in Buenos Aires on October 23, 1894, in the last months of the presidency of Luis Sáenz Peña.
 His remains were buried in La Recoleta Cemetery in an impressive ceremony escorted in formation by Battalion No.10 in line under Lieutenant Colonel Toscano.
 Among others present were the ministers Manuel Quintana, Eduardo Costa, José A. Terry, General Luis Maria Campos, Lieutenant General Bartolomé Mitre, Nicholas Levalle, generals José Miguel Arredondo, Viedma, José Inocencio Arias, Antonio Donovan, colonels José María Fernández, Pérez, Francisco Ribeiro, Rodriguez, Martin Guerrico and many commanders.

-Eduardo Gutierrez, a chronicler of the movement of Buenos Aires, 1880, said that "few men are as patriotic and dignified as Colonel Morales.
+Eduardo Gutierrez, a chronicler of the movement of Buenos Aires in 1880, said that "few men are as patriotic and dignified as Colonel Morales.
 He loved his country above all else, and where he fought for freedom and principles, he would always offer a generous quota of blood to uphold the rule of law (...)
 If governments have forgotten his services, they are engraved in the hearts of the people, who love and respect him."
 Lieutenant General Bartolomé Mitre called him "one of the worthiest leaders who have served the nation."